 The first public railway to use steam locomotives was opened between Stockton and Darlington on 27th September 1825.
-The year 2025 therefore marks the 200th anniversary of the birth of the modern railway.
-Please see the website Railway 200 for information about how this anniversary is being commemorated nationwide.
+The year 2025 therefore marked the 200th anniversary of the birth of the modern railway.
+Please see the website Railway 200 for information about how this anniversary was commemorated nationwide.

-Donations received by FoHS at the below events have gone / will go to Alzheimers Research UK, the official charity of Railway 200.
+Donations received by FoHS at the below events went to Alzheimers Research UK, the official charity of Railway 200.

 “Poems Down The Line” – April onwards

-The FoHS have mounted an exhibition of rail-related poems on the concourse of Handforth Station.
-These have been on display at Handforth since April 2025, and other stations on the Crewe to Manchester line are also displaying some of the poems.
+The FoHS mounted an exhibition of rail-related poems on the concourse of Handforth Station.
+These were displayed at Handforth between April 2025 and January 2026, and other stations on the Crewe to Manchester line also displayed some of the poems.

 FoHS ran a stall at Handforth’s VE day celebrations on Saturday 10th May.
 It included a display entitled “The Role of Handforth’s Military Railways During World War Two”, and focussed on RAF 61MU and the army branch line to Hall Road.